Rosanna Arquette and More Silence Breakers Share Powerful Messages After Harvey Weinstein Verdict

 Barth said she couldn't be prouder to know her fellow Silence Breakers.

-"It is my hope that victims everywhere can look to this verdict—this guilty verdict—and have hope and the courage to come forward and know that you will be believed and that your predator will be brought to justice," she said at one point.
+"It is my hope that victims everywhere can look to this verdict—this guilty verdict—and have hope and the courage to come forward and know that you will be believed and your predator will be brought to justice," she said at one point.
 "I really, really believe that this is a brand-new era in the world of sexual violence.
-If somebody is powerful, with the resources, with the unlimited resources that Harvey Weinstein has, then anyone can.
+If somebody is powerful, with the resources, the unlimited resources that Harvey Weinstein has, can be brought to justice, then anyone can.
 So, I really encourage victims to come forward and put the shame and the blame on their perpetrator and to take it off themselves."

 Dulany also thanked her fellow Silence Breakers for their support.
 In addition, she thanked the women who testified in the trial, the state of New York, the jurors and the prosecutors.